Rumburk: Sights

 Rumburk has historical centre with many valuable houses.
 In the town there are also important monuments of folk architecture – half-timbered houses.
-The area with 18 half-timbered houses is protected as a village monument reservation.
+The area with eighteen half-timbered houses is protected as a village monument reservation.

-The main landmark is the baroque Loreta chapel.
-It was built by plans of Johann Lukas von Hildebrandt in 1704–1707.
+The main landmark of Rumburk is the Loreta chapel.
+It was built in the Baroque style by plans of Johann Lukas von Hildebrandt in 1704–1707.
 It is surrounded by a cloister with a rich ceiling painting from the life of the Virgin Mary, four chapels and a restored Chapel of the Holy Steps (built in 1768–1770).
-Loreta in Rumburk was an important Marian pilgrimage site for the region of northern Bohemia and Upper Lusatia.
+Loreta in Rumburk is an important Marian pilgrimage site for the region.

 The former Capuchin monastery and its Church of Saint Lawrence were built in 1683–1685.
 The monastery was abolished in 1950.
 The valuable building now serves as a library.
 The church still serves cultural and religious purposes.

-The original wooden Church of Saint Bartholomew was built in the late 12th or early 13th century, the oldest written mention dates from 1352.
+The original wooden Church of Saint Bartholomew was built in the late 12th or early 13th century.
+The oldest written mention dates from 1352.
 The building was severely damaged by fires in 1515, 1624 and 1744.
-Its current appearance is from the reconstruction in 1755.
+Its current appearance is a result of the reconstruction in 1755.